mehtavishwa30/sway/docs/book/src/sway-program-types/libraries.md

 # Libraries

-Libraries in Sway are files used to define new common behavior.
+Libraries in Sway are files that are used to define new common behavior.
 The most prominent example of this is the [Sway Standard Library](../introduction/standard_library.html) that is made implicitly available to all Forc projects created using `forc new`.
 ## Writing Libraries

 Libraries are defined using the `library` keyword at the beginning of a file, followed by a name so that they can be imported.